Internship Experience Certificate

 How do I achieve it?

 You need to submit a work experience case study.
-Your case study will be reviewed by a member of the Careers Centre who will arrange for the Internship Experience Certificate to appear on your academic transcript, provided your case study meets an acceptable standard.
+Your case study will be reviewed by the Careers Centre Information Manager, who will arrange for the Internship Experience Certificate to appear on your academic transcript, provided your case study meets an acceptable standard.

 Your case study should be between 700-1,000 words.
 You should answer the questions as fully as possible.
 Although optional, providing a picture of yourself will make your case study more engaging to the reader.
 Have a look at a variety of case studies on our website.